dev-hritwik/dev-hritwik.github.io/_posts/2020-04-16-Hierarchy.md

 ---
 layout: post
-title: Merit does not exist
+title: The tragedy of hierarchy.
-subtitle: An argument on why the idea of 'merit' in our society is based on flimsy foundations.
+subtitle: An opinion on why we need to rethink our conception of hierarchy.
 ---

 I’ll being with a definition -